kmaork/para/README.md

 - Support adding priority for nodes
 - Support marking nodes as running on external HW (e.g. GPU)
 - Support stateless producers?
 Rayon-style splittable iterators?
+- Implement Fanout for any iterable of consumers
 ### Optimization
 - When running short tasks, threads spend significant time synchronizing pushing and popping from the task queue.
   The usual solution for that would be to implement work stealing.